Forien/foundryvtt-forien-armoury/README.md

 * Thanks to [silent_mark](https://github.com/silentmark) for contributing to Polish translation!
 * Thanks to Nibbler from The Rat Catchers Guild on Discord for providing his price tables
 * Thanks to VividOblivion for proposing and designing a `Casting Fatigue` rule!
+* Thanks to RassilonMonk for contributing symptoms and diseases as a part of his _„RassilonMonk's Cauldron of Nurgle“_!